Srushtik942/netflix-gpt/README.md

 - Fetch moviews from TMDB Movies
 - Unsubscribed to the onauthStateChanged callback
 - add hardcoded values to the constant files
+- Register for TMDB API & create new app and get    access token
+- Get data from TMDB now playing movies list API
+- Make Store and fetch the data inside the redux store
+- make new files of hook useNowPlayingMovies (fetching data from  TMDB API)

 # Features
 - login/sign up